A Brief Letter to Fans of Sean Hannity/ Mark Levin/ Rush Limbaugh/ Glenn Beck/ Alex Jones/ Talking Hermaphroditic Hamsters

 So if a plutocracy is okay so long as the ruling class stays out of its citizens’ personal affairs, then FoxNews, Sean Hannity, Glenn Beck, Alex Jones, and your paranoid schizophrenic neighbor living in his mom’s basement might as well hold up Nigeria as the gold standard of America’s aspirations, even if Nigerians themselves want nothing to do with their ideas and would like considerably more to do with Liberal philosophies of government that might better improve their standard of living and shape a positive future for their country.

-But hell, what do I know, anyway?
+But hell, what do I know?
 I’m still seeing pink elephants and flying donkeys from last night, which probably means that Ann Coulter hooked me up with some pretty gnarly shit.